qd-qd/sdk-tutorials/onboarding/chapter-2/5-section-5.md

 <ExpansionPanel title="What is the structure of a blockchain?">

-Blockchain protocols defines how the state is held and modified according to the received inputs.
+Blockchain protocols define how the state is held and modified according to the received inputs.
 The inputs are called transactions.

 The consensus mechanism ensures that a blockchain has a canonical transaction history.
 Blockchain transactions must be deterministic, meaning there is only one correct interpretation.
 The blockchain state is also deterministic: if you begin with the same genesis state and replicate all changes, you always achieve the same state.